WillForan/nfb/README.md

           * 1,2,3,4,5 = left value
           * 6,7,8,9,0 = right value
       * Random jitter
-        * Jitter duration is the remaining time of will improve after participant has responded
+        * Jitter duration is randomly selected from an exponential distribution bounded between 0.33 - 2 seconds
+        * 1 jitter length is sampled from the uniform distribution with bounds 4-6 seconds; this is to increase randomness
       * 10 seconds feedback
         * 3 stages
           * 0.25-2 seconds baseline (excluding the initial baseline screen)
           * 1.5-3.33 seconds ramp
           * rest at max
-        * Feedback consists of Gaussian noise2
+        * Feedback consists of Gaussian noise
         * For stages 2,3 two sine waves are added to signal
       * 2 seconds improved
         * Keyboard responses restricted to 1, 2, 3, 4, 5, 6, 7, 8, 9, 0
           * 1,2,3,4,5 = left value
           * 6,7,8,9,0 = right value
       * Random jitter
-        * Jitter duration is the remaining time of improved after participant has responded
+        * Jitter duration is randomly selected from an exponential distribution bounded between 0.33 - 2 seconds
+        * 1 jitter length is sampled from the uniform distribution with bounds 4-6 seconds; this is to increase randomness
+  * There are 10 seconds of baseline at the beginning and end of the paradigm; baseline displays only the background color
+  * There is now a confirmation screen requiring input to continue to the next run.
+Pressing any character key will advance this screen.

 **Design Options**
 * Scan